-Contributing to criminal chaos of the 1920s was the sudden rise of the Ku Klux Klan, or KKK.
+Contributing to criminal chaos of the 1920s was the sudden rise of the Ku Klux Klan.
 In the North that organization, when considered at all, has been thought of as a colossal buffoonery, a matter unworthy of the time or thought of intelligent folk; and, indeed, for the average American, with his common sense and his appreciation of the ridiculous, any other attitude would seem unlikely.
 But in certain sections of the country, notably the South and Southwest, the attitude of numbers of people has been quite the reverse, and the consequences of that attitude evil and seriously dangerous.

 Among Southerners a romantic tradition of patriotism and terrible justice hallowed the memory of the old Klan.
 Thoughtless enthusiasts have joined the new because of that tradition.
 Among the negroes the very name is still a thing of nightmare terror, and such an attitude of mind perfectly suited the plans of the founder of the new order.
 And what were those plans?
 What reason could there be at this time to drag from its grave this old Southern bogey, with its secrecy, disguises, masks, Kleagles, Wizards, and fee-fi-fo-fum clap-trap?